Kicer86/cpp_restapi/README.md

 ## How to use it

-This is a CMake based project and is meant to be included as subproject.
+This is a CMake based project and is meant to be included as a subproject.

-Simply embed github_api's sources in your project, choose which http backend you prefer and include github_api project in your CMakeLists.txt with:
+Simply embed github_api's sources in your project, choose which http backend you prefer and include github_api project in your CMakeLists.txt like this:

 ```cmake
 set(GitHubAPI_QtBackend ON)      # use this line if you prefer Qt backend